ujikCz/ReactiveHTML/README.md

 ```

 ### Component with states
-States are reactive objects, on every change done in this objects, component will react.
-States can be added by reactive method.
+States is simple object.
 States are internally only in component where they was created.
-You can create more states with more names.
+You can create only one state object.

-Note: be careful what object can be state and what no, every changes will trigger changes and diff algorithm.
 ```
 class HelloWorldComponent extends ReactiveHTML.Component {